mitotic/pinafore-curated/docs/MahootUserGuide.md

 <em>Portion of the followee Mastodon profile showing Mahoot-related info: Topics, Timezone, and Mahoot (number) </em>
 </p>

 ### Prioritized posts

-Mahoot distinguishes between prioritized posts and regular posts when it computes the statistical probability of displaying a post (see the popup screenshots in the [Posting Statistics](#posting-statistics) section).
-The views available to a followee (i.e., the Mahoot number) are [first allocated](https://github.com/mitotic/pinafore-mahoot/blob/master/docs/MahootProtocol.md#post-prioritization) to priority posts.
+Mahoot probabilistically drops posts from followees.
+This works fine if all their posts are equally important, which is not always the case.
+Therefore, Mahoot supports [a mechanism to prioritize posts](https://github.com/mitotic/pinafore-mahoot/blob/master/docs/MahootProtocol.md#post-prioritization).
+Different dropping probabilities are computed for prioritized posts versus regular posts (see the popup screenshots in the [Posting Statistics](#posting-statistics) section).
+The views available to a followee (i.e., the Mahoot number) are first allocated to priority posts.
 Any remaining views are allocated to regular posts.
+(As noted previously, periodic posts automatically receive the highest priority.)

 At this time, Mahoot assumes by default that a post (not reblog) by the followee that includes any hashtag is a priority post.
-To specify that only certain hashtags should indicate priority, a followee can add a ``Topics`` parameter to their Mastodon profile with a list of hashtags (see screenshot above).
+To specify that only certain hashtags should receive priority handling, a followee can add a ``Topics`` parameter to their Mastodon profile with a list of hashtags (see screenshot above).
+This will result in "off-topic" posts not being prioritized.
+Hashtag #priority can be used to override  this.
 (This is an experimental feature and other customization options will be explored.)

-*Note*: As noted previously, periodic posts automatically receive the highest priority.
+*Note*: One can consider prioritizing posts based on their content, their popularity etc., as commercial curating algorithms typically do.
+However, this is hard to do due to the limited information available to a Mastodon client (or even a single server).
+For example, the boost count obtained from a decentralized server may not always be reliable.
+In any case, the goals of commercial curation algorithms may not be optimal for you and the results may not be very satifying.
+Mahoot relies upon your followees to do the curation for you, and for you to do the curation for your followers.
+That being said,  the ``Amplify high boosts`` option described below is a baby step in the direction of trying to use "popularity" to prioritize posts.

+### Other experimental options

+- ``Amplify high boosts``: This is an experimental option that increases the display probability of highly boosted posts, using a followee-specific threshold based on the logarithmic average of the boost counts of their reblogs.
+If you have enabled the timestamp/counter option, the suffix ``HB`` will appear on the label to indicate these high boosts.
+(This option may cause the daily view limit to be exceeded.)

+- ``Anonymize usernames``: This option facilitates the sharing of screenshots that show user statistics

+- ``Show dev menus``: Show additional (undocumented) information in popup menus for development purposes